The Agency Marketing & New Biz Summit

 The thud of a Yellow pages on a desk is enough to make any salesperson shudder.
 But to Jack Frimston and Zac Thompson, it was a sign that made them realise that something had to change.

-As long-standing childhood friends, they were hired in a local call centre as sixteen-year-olds in Blackpool: “It was one of those jobs where they put a Yellow pages on your desk and say ‘start at the front or the back and just call through’.”
+As childhood friends, they were hired in a local call centre as sixteen-year-olds in Blackpool: “It was one of those jobs where they put a Yellow pages on your desk and say ‘start at the front or the back and just call through’.”
 Jack says.

 But how did their own method differ from the traditional sales scripts?